danthomson10/RockControl/replit.md

 - **Multi-tenancy**: Organizations are managed through a dedicated table, and all data operations are scoped to the user's organization using `req.currentUser.organizationId` and storage-layer scoped methods (e.g., `getByIdScoped`, `updateScoped`).
 - **Role-Based Access Control (RBAC)**: A shared RBAC module defines a capability matrix for 7 distinct roles (OrgAdmin, ProjectManager, HSEManager, SiteSupervisor, FieldTech, ClientViewer, Subcontractor).
 Both server-side middleware and client-side UI helpers enforce these permissions.
 All mutating API endpoints are protected by `requireCapability` middleware.
 - **Dynamic Forms**: Supports dynamic JSON Schema-based forms (e.g., Take-5, Crew Briefing, Risk Control Plan, Permit to Work, Incident Report), with digital signature and voice memo capture capabilities.
 Forms can be linked to specific jobs.
+- **Voice-Enabled Forms**: Workers can complete safety forms via voice through two channels:
+  - **Phone**: Call +6435672557 (Twilio) to interact with ElevenLabs Conversational AI for hands-free form completion
+  - **Browser**: Click microphone button in web forms to use ElevenLabs Conversational AI directly in the browser
-- **Voice-Enabled Forms**: Workers can call +6435672557 (Twilio) and interact with ElevenLabs Conversational AI to complete safety forms hands-free.
-Voice submissions are tracked with source='voice' and status='pending' for management review.
+  - Voice submissions are tracked with source='voice' and status='pending' for management review
 - **Submissions Management**: Comprehensive /submissions page with filtering by status, form type, and source (web vs voice), displaying submission details with visual badge indicators for voice-submitted forms.
 - **Job Management**: CRUD operations for construction projects, including status tracking and linking to sites.
 - **Sites Management**: Comprehensive system for managing construction sites, including clients, contacts, and file attachments, with robust multi-tenant isolation and RBAC protection.
 - **Incident Management**: Tracking and management of safety incidents with severity levels.
 - **SharePoint Integration**: Automatic syncing of incident reports to SharePoint list at https://aitearoa.sharepoint.com/sites/rockcontrol when "Send to SharePoint" is checked.
 Features include Microsoft Graph API OAuth 2.0 authentication, comprehensive field mapping (date, time, location, severity, description, injuries, etc.), robust date/boolean normalization, and non-blocking error handling (form submissions succeed locally even if SharePoint sync fails).
+SharePoint sync is enabled by default for all incident report submissions.
 - **AI-Powered Incident Analysis**: Automatic analysis of incident reports using OpenAI GPT-4 to generate executive summaries, recommended immediate actions, preventive measures, follow-up tasks, and risk level assessments.
 AI analysis is stored in the database (aiSummary, aiRecommendations) and displayed in the submissions UI with visual risk indicators.
 Non-blocking implementation ensures form submissions succeed even if AI analysis fails.

 ### System Design Choices